 Put your fresh, Farmer’s Market finds to good use in Crispy Kale, Bacon and Basil Farmer’s Market Hash.
-Fresh, filling, and so satisfying!
+Fresh, filling, and gluten-free!

 Earlier that morning my Mom, Lincoln and I took a quick spin around the Farmer’s Market to stock up on fresh veggies for the week.
 I got a pile of kale and radishes from one of my favorite vendors then plucked some fresh herbs from my garden to make Crispy Kale, Bacon and Basil Farmer’s Market Hash for lunch later that day!